agrover/froyo/API.md

 ##### Method: `RemoveBlockDevice`

-In Args: `BlockDevicePath`(string)
+In Args: `BlockDevicePath`(string), `Wipe` (bool)

 Removes the given block device from the Froyodev.
-If the block device was in-use, this will cause the Froyodev to enter either non-redundant or a failed mode, depending on whether the Froyodev was previously already non-redundant or not.
+If the block device was in-use, this will cause the Froyodev to become non-redundant.
+This call will not succeed if removing the block device would cause the Froyodev to fail.

+If `Wipe` is false, then the block device still thinks it is part of the Froyodev, and may be added back later without a full rebuild.
+If `Wipe` is true, the Froyo signature on the block device is wiped, and re-adding it to the Froyodev will treat it as a never-before-seen block device.

 ##### Method: `Reshape`